As science keeps on evolving, many are wondering how to invest in emerging technology. Here’s a breakdown of several key sectors.

 Back in 2016, PwC identified eight emerging technologies that are set to converge in the virtual and the physical worlds.
 Dubbed the “essential eight,” these new technology areas are AI, robots, drones, virtual reality, augmented reality, blockchain, 3D printing and the Internet of Things.

 For its part, Gartner publishes an annual report called “Hype Cycle for Emerging Technologies.”
-In 2020, it highlighted 30 emerging technology profiles and identified five trends driving the tech sector that are expected to have a significant impact on how we live and work over the next five to 10 years.
+In its 2021 report, the firm identified nine top strategic trends driving the tech sector that are expected to have a significant impact on how we live and work over the next five to 10 years.
+Those trends include distributed cloud, AI engineering, privacy-enhancing computing, hyperautomation and cybersecurity mesh.

-For example, embedded AI involves the use of machine learning within embedded systems to analyze locally captured data; it has its biggest application in the manufacturing industry.
+Among these, many analysts agree that embedded and formative AI are set to be one of the most influential technology trends.
+Embedded AI involves the use of machine learning within embedded systems to analyze locally captured data; it has its biggest application in the manufacturing industry.

 Meanwhile, formative AI uses machine learning techniques to alter existing content or create new content based on an original, generating thousands of variations.
 Real-world applications include synthetic drug discovery and even advancements in autonomous vehicles.